unipartdigital/workflows_engine/docs/source/primitives.rst

 Components
 ##########

 Components are screen elements to be displayed to and interacted by the user.
 Components are split into two parts.
 The base component and the component look up.
 The base component is extracted into :ref:`components key <basic_structure>` in the workflow which is then used by the component look up, because of this components with the same name are required to have the same values, otherwise an error is thrown.

-..
+As with tasks components have preconditions which dictate if they are shown.

 Schema
-.. ------
+******

-.. .. jsonschema:: ../../src/core/schema/components/component.json
+.. jsonschema:: ../../src/core/schema/components/component.json